Anders Vistisen

 Anders Primdahl Vistisen (born 12 November 1987) is a Danish politician and Member of the European Parliament (MEP) from Denmark.
-He is a member of the Danish People's Party, part of the European Conservatives and Reformists.
+He is a member of the Danish People's Party and was elected chief whip of the Patriots for Europe Group in the European Parliament.
+He was the spitzenkandidat (lead candidate) selected to represent the Identity and Democracy group in the European Parliament election of 2024.

+Political career

-He was the national chairman of the youth section of the party in the period 2012-2015.
+He was the national chairman of the youth section of the party in the period 2012–2015.
+In 2013, he concluded his studies in Master of Laws from Aarhus University.
 In 2014 he was elected as member of the European Parliament for Denmark as a representative for European Conservatives and Reformists.

-On 1 March 2018 Vistisen was one of three Danish MEPs who voted against a motion to encourage national parliaments to ban "gay conversion therapies".
+On 1 March 2018, Vistisen was one of three Danish MEPs who voted against a motion to encourage national parliaments to ban "gay conversion therapies".

-In 2019 European Parliament election the Danish People's Party lost more than half of their votes and two of their three seats.
-So Vistisen, one of Matteo Salvini's key allies, lost his seat as an MEP in July 2019.
+In 2019 European Parliament election, the Danish People's Party lost more than half of their votes and two of their three seats, including Vistisen's.

-On 23 November 2022 he became member of the parliament once again.
+On 22 November 2022, he became member of the parliament once again.

+He is set to represent the Identity and Democracy Party in the transnational 2024 European Parliament election debates.

+In January 2025, during a debate regarding Trump's discussion about taking over Greenland, Vistisen gave a speech in which he said: "It is not for sale.
+Let me put it into words you might understand, Mr. Trump: fuck off."
+His speech later went viral on Social Media.